 Just to be clear: Alibaba itself is not a scam.
 In fact, it’s one of the largest companies in the world, with a market value of tens of billions of dollars.
 Alibaba.com is simply a platform where buyers and sellers meet.
 Yes, there are some scammers on Alibaba, just like any other online platform, but that doesn’t mean Alibaba itself is a scam.
 By that logic, you can say that eBay, Amazon and Gumtree are scams because you can find MANY unscrupulous businesses on those websites, too.

-The biggest problem that this “Alibaba scam” myth creates is that it makes people who are new to importing too afraid to even start their research process.
+And for me the biggest problem that this “Alibaba scam” myth creates is that it makes people who are new to importing too afraid to even start their research process.
 They have that one line repeating in their minds “Alibaba is a scam, Alibaba is a scam, Alibaba is a scam….” and that’s why, with today’s blog post, I want to clear the air once and for all.
-I will give you a step-by-step filtering system that you can use to avoid 99% of scams on Alibaba and unlock the potential of one of the world’s biggest online marketplaces.
+I will give you a step-by-step filtering system that you can use to spot Alibaba fraudsters and avoid 99% of scams on Alibaba and unlock the potential of one of the world’s biggest online marketplaces.

 Also, we need to differentiate scams from bad suppliers.
 A scam is when you buy something and never receive it.
 Or receive a fake item.
 That’s a scam.
-A bad supplier is someone who suddenly changes an item’s price in the middle of the order, has a high defect rate in the final order, sends you poor quality goods, etc. That’s a bad supplier, but it’s hard to call it a scam, as maybe they simply can’t produce goods that are up to quality you want.
+A bad supplier is someone who suddenly changes an item’s price in the middle of the order, has a high defect rate in the final order, sends you poor quality goods, etc. That’s a bad supplier and unreliable supplier and someone who you should no longer consider trustworhty with respect to your expectations, but it’s hard to call it a scam, as maybe they simply can’t produce goods that are up to quality you want.
 That is a whole other conversation, of course, but this article is specifically focused on obvious SCAMS where the “supplier” takes your money and disappears with it.

 Before we get into the actual verification and scam filtering process, let me quickly remind you that you cannot get any kind of branded items wholesale from mainland China.
 I’m talking about everything from electronics, video games and software to designer clothes, shoes and other similar items.
 If you’re looking for anything branded, China is NOT the place to go.
 At worst, you’ll get scammed and receive nothing.
 At best, you’ll receive worthless fakes.